-WHAT’S NEW FOR BOOKING COVID VACCINATION APPOINTMENTS
+WHAT’S NEW ABOUT COVID VACCINATIONS

 - Cancelling appointments booked at a mass vaccination clinic through the provincial booking system, including the CCC.
 You can either call 1-888-999-6488 or click on this link cancel vaccination appointment.
 To cancel appointments booked by the HKPR District Health Unit, leave a message at 1- 866-888-4577, extension 5020.
+Please keep in mind vaccine is thawed for these appointments and can not be frozen again, cancelling stops wastage.

 About COVID-19 vaccines